-You should have a good quality UV filter on your lenses at all times.
+You should have a good UV filter on your lenses at all times.

 In the days of film, some film was very sensitive to UV light.
 If you didn’t have a UV filter on your lens, you’d get a blue haze in your pictures.

 Digital cameras are not sensitive to UV light.
-It’s a good idea to have a UV filter on your lens to protect it from dust, sand, and scratches etc.
+It’s a good idea to have a UV filter on your lens to protect it from dust, sand, scratches, etc.

 Make sure you get a very high-quality filter.
 There is no point in putting a cheap, low-quality filter on an expensive lens.
 You will get a drastic reduction in image quality.